globalizejs/globalize/README.md

 ### Examples

-The fastest and easiest way to use Globalize is by integrating it into your existing toolings.
+The fastest and easiest way to use Globalize is by integrating it into your existing tools.
 Obviously, it requires knowledge of using each stack.

 - [Application example using webpack and npm](examples/app-npm-webpack/): easy to get started, automated CLDR loading and precompilation for production, but